-compare mic rowaves
+C ompare mic rowaves

 Store

 Brand name

 Style of microwave (countertop, over- the-range, built-in, mini)

 Cost

 of power levels

 Output wattage

 Oven racks

 Turntable

 Cooking features

 Sensor cooking

 Defrost setting

 Pre-programmed cooking codes

-Probe
+• Probe

 Convection

 Browning feature

 Warranty type and length

-Project skill Purchasing a microwave

-Managing resources

-Life ski

-1. Was there a difference in price between the discount store and the appliance store?
+How is price related to features?

+How is price related to features?

-2. How is price related to features?
+How is price related to features?

-3. What do you think was the best microwave for you to purchase?
+What do you think was the best microwave for you to ourchase?
 Why?

-4. When will you use comparison-shopping techniques again?
+When will you use comparison-shopping techniques again?